angelomiranda/Contact_List_Marionette/README.md

 - Retrieve entire collection of contact
 - Add a contact
 - Delete a contact
-- Update a contact By Id (pending)
+- Update a contact By Id
-- Edit a contact By Id (pending)
+- Edit a contact By Id